Unleavened bread feast

 To be organized for war, a fifth, divided into 5, the belly, belly, armed, brace.

-The 15th of Nisan = Jesus is in the grave, Jesus was in the belly of the fish, also called Sheol by Jonah.
+The 15th of Nisan = Jesus is in the grave

 Jesus said; Like Jonah, He would be in the belly of the fish, for 3 days and 3 nights.
+It is a picture of being in darkness and in the underworld.
 He was in Sheol = death.
-Where he overcame the power of death!
+Death is being apart from God.
+Seperated from Gods presence.

 It is not easy to eat spiritual food if you are used to junk food, the body will crave what it is used to.